Welcome to today's edition of the Rush 24-7 podcast.

 Okay.

-Yeah, we we have the phones.
+Yeah, we have the phones.

 All right.

-We got a rise out of the AP, and I think we got a rise out of the uh French news agency.
+We got a rise out of the AP, and I think we got a rise out of the French news agency.

-There's a story by our old buddy David Border in the Associated Press.
+There's a story by our old buddy, David Border, in the Associated Press.

 Three news agencies on Tuesday rejected challenges to the veracity of photographs of bodies taken in the aftermath of an Israeli airstrike in Khanna.